yahiafarghaly/Embedded_Calculator/README.md

 	- Higher range number(greater than signed 32bits) weather inputs or a result won't display on the LCD correctly due to the limiation in itoa.c standard function, so i modifiy it :) .

-# Problem to be fixed
+# Problems to be fixed
     1-it cannot do more than two different math operation in the same line.
     2-Need an optimized way to do the two different math operation.
     3-Unhandle exception to if the result is out of range.(just show the wrong answer)